Matson Trial: Aftermath

 Matson left Illinois, refusing to pay his lawyers.
 The Bryants later resettled in Liberia.
 Similar arguments to Lincoln's were used by Chief Justice Roger B. Taney in the Dred Scott v.
 Sandford decision.
 The case remains a controversial event in the development of Lincoln's views on slavery.

-[Statement of Admission for clarity: The following are opinions and are not fact-based statements regarding the reasons for Lincoln defending the slave owners.]

 Lincoln may have taken the case because of recent financial troubles.
 He may also have defended Matson knowing that he could not win, or perhaps because he did believe that Matson's legal rights were being violated.
 Michael Burlingame writes, "Lincoln's agreement to represent Matson has been called 'one of the greatest enigmas of his career.'"
 He speculates that Lincoln may have believed that a lawyer "who refuses his professional assistance because in his judgment the case is unjust and indefensible, usurps the functions of both judge and jury."
 Burlingame continues, "In 1844, the eminent jurist David Dudley Field observed that in the United States it was assumed that 'a lawyer is not at liberty to refuse any one his services.'"